 Gum disease can be uncomfortable, frustrating, and even painful.
 We believe our patients deserve a dentist who is certified to properly treat their gum disease.
-Dr. Tanner and his team have the experience, skill, technology, and technical know-how to treat a wide range of periodontic issues.
+Dr. Ross and his team have the experience, skill, technology, and technical know-how to treat a wide range of periodontic issues.

 Get it Checked Out